twalker/content-edible/readme.md

 - redo()
 - ... see unit tests or source for more.

-### Things to do when implementing a toolbar that uses edible.
+### Things to do when implementing a toolbar that uses edible:

 - Save/restore user selections when focus is lost.
-- focus on editable element before calling commands.
+- `focus` on editable element before calling commands.

 ---------------------
 TODO: